-6 Illustrative Examples
+6. Illustrative examples

-6.1 Numerical Illustration of our Main Results
+6.1 Numerical illustration of our main results

-We illustrate our main results with a stylized example where the number of terms, topics, and documents equals 2 (that is, V = K = D = 2).
+We illustrate our main results with a stylized example where the number of terms, topics, and documents equals 2 (i.e., V = K = D = 2).
 This is the same model we used in Figure 1, but assuming there are only two small black circles.
-For simplicity, we assume that the two documents have the same length $(N_1 = N_2 = N)$ .
+For simplicity, we assume that the two documents have the same length ( $N_1 = N_2 = N$ ).